 Apply here for assistance from the CDC Mutual Aid Network Assistance Fund.

-Assistance will be provided as one-time, direct emergency grants to former CDC staffers facing financial hardship.
+Assistance will be provided as one-time, direct, non-taxable gift to former CDC staffers facing financial hardship.
 Applications are reviewed and recommended by an independent committee based on need, ensuring fairness and transparency.

 Additional Resources

-Check out the CDC Mutual Aid Network Resource List, a list of resources available to CDC workers, including legal aid, healthcare, job boards, and more.
+Check out the CDC Mutual Aid Network Resource Portal, which provides a list of resources available to CDC workers, including legal aid, healthcare, job boards, and more.

 You can also join the CDC Mutual Aid Community Signal chat.
 This is a space where people can share what they need and what they have to offer—whether it’s a service, an item, a skill, or support.
 The Signal channel is explicitly for this purpose, so members of the CDC community can connect directly and help meet each other’s needs in real time.